agohorel/aleph/docs/README.md

 * *FFT Smooth*: Adjusts FFT smoothing.
 High smoothing values result in more gradual changes between frames.
 * *Volume Smooth*: Adjusts volume smoothing.
 High smoothing values result in more gradual changes between frames.

+These knobs can be controlled with the mouse but it is also possible to control them with MIDI (see [Controlling Audio Parameter Knobs with MIDI](#controlling-audio-parameter-knobs-with-midi)).

 #### Import Assets:
 Use the labeled buttons to import custom 3D models, textures, fonts, and shaders to use in your sketches.
 Files will be imported to the folder `resources/app/aleph_modules/core/assets`.